stela2502/ImageBlueprint/DEPLOY.md

 	rm -f $(IMAGE_NAME)
 ```

-# Finish
+# Final Steps

-Before you create your own images please change the SANDBOX_DIR variable in your Makefile!
+Before creating your own images, be sure to update the ``SANDBOX_DIR`` variable in your ``Makefile`` to match your specific project.

-I assume you already use our shared modules on COSMOS.
-If not you can add the necessary line to your ~/.bash_profile like that (on COSMOS):
+If you’re not already using the shared modules on COSMOS, you can add the necessary line to your ``~/.bash_profile`` like this:

 ```bash
 echo 'module use /scale/gr01/shared/common/modules' >> ~/.bash_profile
 ```

-I hope this helps you as much as it hepls me ;-)
+I hope this guide is as helpful for you as it has been for me! :-)